samay-app/samay/README.md

 # Contributing

-We're thrilled that you'd like to contribute to Kukkee!
+I'm thrilled that you'd like to contribute to Kukkee!

 ## Issues and PRs

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
-If you have questions, too, we'd love to hear them.
+I'd love all and any contributions.
+If you have questions, too, I'd love to hear them.
 [Start a new discussion](https://github.com/Kukkee/Kukkee/discussions/new) on GitHub!

-We'd also love PRs.
+I'd also love PRs.
 If you're thinking of a large PR, please open up an issue first to discuss your proposed changes with a project maintainer!

 ## Development